 Often times, lay people are shocked to hear what the education of a chiropractic physician looks like.
 The rigor, length, detail, and difficulty of education is expected for medical doctors, but often a surprise to many when discussing chiropractic education.

 Like medical doctors, chiropractic physicians are responsible for the health of their patients.
-This important responsibility is just one of several reasons why chiropractic education must be rigorous and demanding.
+This important responsibility is just one of several reasons why the path to becoming a chiropractic physician must be rigorous and demanding.

 Chiropractors have to be an advocate for their patients.